KEAdigital/fakedata/README.md

 It is possible to control the number of entries in the various tables.
 However, you should be aware that a large number of records will mean that it takes a long time to generate the data.

-## Export
-You can export to:

-- CSV
-- Excel
-- MySQL on Azure

 ```
   no_customeres = 20
   no_sales = 5000